E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Methodology

-As for the second question, we provide two solutions to obtain sentence embeddings.
-The first is to simply use basic pooling operations, e.g., mean pooling, to process the hidden representations on the encoder side.
-In the other solution, motivated by recent prompt-based studies, we introduce the prompt-based learning to acquire more reliable sentence representations.
-Specifically, we first create a manual prompt template, e.g., ``\texttt{[MASK]} is the representation of the sentence: \texttt{[X]}.", where \texttt{[X]} denotes the input slot.
-Then, we fill the slot \texttt{[X]} with the input sentence $\tilde{x}^*$ and feed the filled template into the encoder.
-Lastly, the hidden vector of \texttt{[MASK]} token on the encoder side is used to represent the sentence embeddings.
-Notably, while the prompt-based learning is proved more efficient than the first approach, the performance of prompt-based method is unstable and depends on the quality of the manual prompt template.
-The in-depth discussions on the impact of prompt-based methods can be referred to Sec.~\ref{prompt}.
+As for the latter, we provide two solutions to obtain sentence embeddings.
+The first is to simply use basic pooling operations, \textit{e.g.}, mean pooling, to process the hidden representations on the encoder side.
+The second is inspired by recent prompt-based studies, we introduce the prompt-based learning to acquire more reliable sentence representations.
+Specifically, we first create a manual prompt template, \textit{e.g.}, ``\texttt{[MASK]} is the representation of the sentence: \texttt{[X]}.", where \texttt{[X]} denotes the input slot.
+Then, we fill the slot \texttt{[X]} with the input sentence $\tilde{x}^*$ and feed the filled template into the encoder. {\zqh Note that the prompt templates are not included as the input in the decoder, \textit{i.e.}, the input of the decoder is still the original sentence.} Lastly, the hidden vector of \texttt{[MASK]} token on the encoder side is used to represent the sentence embeddings.
+Notably, while the prompt-based learning is proved more efficient than the first solution, the performance of prompt-based method is unstable and depends on the quality of the manual prompt template.
+The in-depth discussions on the impact of prompt-based methods can be referred to section~\ref{prompt}.

 In this way, we can construct the positive pairs $\{\tilde{x}, \tilde{x}^*\}$ and obtain the sentence representations of the encoder $\{(\tilde{h_i},\tilde{h}^*_i)\}$, respectively.
-Then, we can achieve the introduced contrastive objective as Eq.~\ref{eq2}.
+Following Eq.~\ref{eq2}, we can achieve the introduced contrastive objective.